vimtaai/book-javascript/0b - Introduction/Introduction.md

 ## Goals

 The primary audience of this guide are teachers teaching programming and students who want to learn the basics of coding.
 It provides educational journeys using web technologies, mainly the JavaScript programming language.
-These are presented in the second part of the guide are intended as separate approaches to learn programming, not as consecutive topics to master.
+These are presented in the Part II of this guide are intended as separate approaches to learn programming, not as consecutive topics to master.
 Choosing one of journeys based on the student's preferences, needs and interests helps creating a more enjoyable and effective learning experience.

 When creating this guide we followed three core principles: